maldoinc/wireup/docs/pages/getting_started.md

     to create these objects.

     Note that the values can be literally anything you need to inject and not just int/strings or other scalars.
-    You can put dataclasses for example in the parameters to inject structured configuration.
+    You can put dataclasses for example in the config to inject structured configuration.

 2. Service modules is a list of top-level python modules containing service definitions this container needs to know about (Classes or functions decorated with `@service` or `@abstract`.).